By Miles Holden

 Visit Stewart Island, New Zealand, the third largest island also known as Rakiura.
 Explore the full experience of Stewart Island's wild beauty.

-Great Barrier Island is a large island with a small population.
+Great Barrier Island - perfect for star-gazing enthusiasts.
 The forests, beaches and bays provide scope for all kinds of wilderness adventures.

-Dive the Poor Knights, walk on active volcanoes, drink wine on Waiheke or simply relax on Slipper.
+Dive the Poor Knights, walk on active volcanoes, drink wine on Waiheke or simply relax on the Chatham Islands.

 Around the edges of the North and South Islands, there are many self-contained worlds for you to discover.